Understanding Nonstop Software Upgrade on a Virtual Chassis Fabric

-- The master transfers the new software image to the backup
+- The primary transfers the new software image to the backup

 and remaining line-card role members in sequence using

-Starting with Junos OS Release 14.1X53-D40, to optimize the time needed to complete an NSSU operation for a VCF, the master uses parallel
+Starting with Junos OS Release 14.1X53-D40, to optimize the time needed to complete an NSSU operation for a VCF, the primary uses parallel

 rcpsessions to copy the new software to multiple members at a time (rather than waiting for the copy operation to complete to each member before starting to copy the software image to the next member).
 The number of parallel copy operations is determined by a default algorithm based on the number of members in the VCF, or on a QFX5100 VCF you can configure a specific number using the rcp-count configuration statement.
 See rcp-count for details.

-- The master restarts the backup with the new software, and the backup resynchronizes with the master.
+- The primary restarts the backup with the new software, and the backup resynchronizes with the primary.

-- The master loads and reboots member switches that are
+- The primary loads and reboots member switches that are

 in the line-card role, one at a time.
-The master waits for each member
+The primary waits for each member

 to become online and active running the new software before rebooting